LoicBagnoud/pands-project/README.md

 #### Pandas
 >
 [Pandas](https://pandas.pydata.org/docs/index.html) is a powerful and user-friendly Python library for working with structured data.
 It's especially well-suited for datasets, like the Iris dataset, where each column can hold different data types.
 With its efficient data structures and analysis tools, Pandas makes it easy to explore and manipulate data with both numerical and categorical values.
 For more information on how to install Pandas, please see the following: https://pandas.pydata.org/docs/getting_started/install.html
 >
+#### Matplotlib
+>
+[Matplotlib](https://matplotlib.org/) is an especially useful package for plotting data in formats like line charts, bar graphs, scatter plots, and more.
+For more information installing matplotlib, please see the following: https://matplotlib.org/stable/users/getting_started/
+>
 #### Seaborn
 >